mohammadameer/profits-gg/apps/sard/README.md

 you should add the .env file to the sard project it's contains some important information project

-to start this project print 'yarn dev:sard' in the terminal.
+to start this project print 'yarn dev:sard' in the terminal..